Common Sense Media Review

 What's the Story?

-In YOU PEOPLE, Ezra (Jonah Hill) is a dissatisfied 30-something looking for true love who would like to leave his day job in finance for his passion, which is podcasting with bestie Mo (Sam Jay) about "the culture."
+In YOU PEOPLE, Ezra (Jonah Hill) is a dissatisfied 30-something who is looking for true love and would like to leave his day job in finance for his passion, which is podcasting with bestie Mo (Sam Jay) about "the culture."
 When he meets Amira (Lauren London) accidentally one day, the two fall in love.
 But Amira's Black Muslim family, led by the humorless Akbar (Eddie Murphy) and mom Fatima (Nia Long), and Ezra's Jewish parents, Shelley (Julia Louis-Dreyfus) and Arnold (David Duchovny), aren't quite ready to blend their families.
 The attempts at assimilation go wrong from the start, prompting Ezra and Amira to reconsider their plans to wed.

 Is It Any Good?